 Trump nominee for State Department role drops out after his race comments jeopardized confirmation

-Jeremy Carl withdrew after failing to secure unanimous Republican support due to past racist and antisemitic comments, blocking his confirmation for a key State Department role.
+Jeremy Carl withdrew after failing to secure unanimous Republican Senate support due to past inflammatory remarks, including anti-Semitic comments and endorsement of the 'great replacement' theory.

 - On March 10, Jeremy Carl, President Donald Trump's nominee for assistant secretary of state for international organizations, withdrew after bipartisan backlash stalled his confirmation.